dilaraj/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This repository contains the code for a Etch A Sketch
+A project from The Odin Project - Etch A Sketch

+This project allows for a simple drawing board with a customisable size!